The Art of Publishing: A Step-by-Step Guide for Scientists

 Step 3: Submission and Peer Review

 The third step in publishing scientific research is submitting your manuscript for peer review.
-After submitting your manuscript, it will be assigned to one or more reviewers who will assess its quality, rigor, and relevance to the journal's scope.
+After submission, the manuscript will be assigned to one or more reviewers who will assess its quality, rigor, and relevance to the journal's scope.

 The peer review process typically takes several weeks to several months, depending on the journal and the complexity of the research.
 During this time, you may receive feedback from the reviewers requesting revisions or clarifications.